 The last series of dimensions are located at the top quadrant of the Circular problem.
-Select the Linear Dimension tool on the Dimension toolbar to place two of these remaining measurements.
+Go ahead and select the Linear Dimension tool on the Dimension toolbar to indicate two of these remaining measurements.
 For the 0.313 dimension, pick the vertical centerline and the outside edge of the slot.
 Repeat the command for the 0.626 dimension, picking both outside lines on the slot as revealed.